siwS/theysaidsocli/README.md

 - `theysaidso -cat` : gets you all the available quote categories
 - `theysaidso -cat life` : gets you a quote from the "life" category

-The API is limited so you can make 10requests per hour.
+### TODO:

-# TODO:
+The API is rate-limited so with the free version you can make 10requests per hour.
 I doubt people will need more than that, but I will implement at some point passing an API key to get unlimited quotes

 ## Development